 Our Therapeutic Horticulture Certificate Program emerges from a health and wellness model of human development, combined with research supporting nature as an effective therapeutic medium.
 Learn to create experiences that utilize plants, gardening, and nature to empower individuals and groups whose lives have been affected by illnesses, injuries, disabilities, and life circumstances in order to achieve improvements in their cognitive, physical, social, emotional, and spiritual well-being.

 Respected nationwide, NYBG’s program trains students to design, implement, and operate innovative therapeutic horticulture programs in settings such as urban farms, healthcare facilities, schools, supportive housing, correctional facilities, and more.
 Whether you are embarking on a new career or are looking to integrate plants into your current work in human services, education, mental health, or another allied health field, our expert faculty—all highly experienced practitioners—are the ideal guides.

-Upon completion of the Horticultural Therapy Certificate Program, students will:
+Upon completion of the program, students will be able to: